-Although painless in young children, flatfeet in older children and adolescents can cause an aching pain.
+Although painless in young children, flat feet in older children and adolescents can cause an aching pain.
 Sometimes the pain only occurs during or after sports or other physical activity.
-Sometimes the child complains that his foot, ankle, or leg is "tired"; and that he has aching pain at night.
+Sometimes the child complains that his foot, ankle or leg is tired or that he has aching pain at night.
 If the Achilles tendon (at the back of the ankle) is involved, it may become red and painful.
 Sometimes there are calluses under the sagging arches.

 Stand 3 feet from the wall with your feet pointed straight ahead.
 Lower your hips to the wall without raising your heels off the floor.
 Hold for 5 seconds.
-Repeat 3 to 6 times.
+Repeat three to six times.

-Custom-molded shoe inserts are prescribed for this condition.
+Custom-molded shoe inserts are prescribed for high arches.
 The inserts position the foot properly and provide shock absorption.

 This material was codeveloped by the American Academy of Orthopaedic Surgeons.